-Scratch coding offers many ways to enhance your project, and one of them is by adding music!
-This article will show you how to create music in Scratch.
-There are many options for customized and pre-recorded sound.
-Don't forget to upload and show off your project here once you're done!
+Scratch coding offers many ways to enhance projects, and one of them is by adding music!
+So today you and your child will learn how to create music in Scratch.
+There are many options for adding customized and pre-recorded sounds.

 To add music and sounds to your Scratch project you have many options.
 One of the places to start is the “Sounds” panel in the upper left.